To book IFI Education events please contact Richard or Aoife on 01 679 5744 or firstname.lastname@example.org.

 Oct 24 – 10.15 (rated 12A)

 Bohemian Rhapsody follows the iconic rock band Queen as they record their biggest songs and perform their most legendary shows, including a stunning recreation of their 1985 Live Aid concert.
-Featuring a superb lead performance from Rami Malek as Freddie Mercury, it is a heroic portrayal that also explores the inspiration, composition and meaning behind some of the band’s songs.
-This long-awaited biopic is a must-see for students of music encountering the eponymous song in class.
+Featuring a superb lead performance from Rami Malek, this long-awaited biopic is a must-see for students of music.

 Westwood: Punk, Icon Activist